mstksg/setup-stack/README.md

 use: mstksg/setup-stack@v1
 ```

-Is cross-platform for ubuntu and macOS.
+Is cross-platform for ubuntu, macOS and windows.

 For example usage, see this [Haskell Stack Project CI Script][ci]